Healing From Addiction? Supplement The Process With These 4 Herbs

-Hawthorn for the Heart
+1. Hawthorn for the heart.

 Try taking this herb as a tincture, noting that you will probably have to take it for six weeks or so before noticing results.
 For those who’d rather avoid the alcohol in a tincture, look for this in glycerite form, or place your dosage of tincture in recently boiled water.
 The alcohol will evaporate, leaving the medicine behind.

-Dandelion for the Spleen
+2. Dandelion for the spleen.

-Try adding dandelion (Taraxacum officinale) to your daily diet.
-You can use the leaves or the roots, fresh or dried, capsule or tincture.
-This herb is completely safe (although use with caution if you suffer from gallstones—consult your physician first) and helps replace nutrients (such as potassium) which are lost with eating disorders and excessive laxative use.
-The cooling and drying tendencies of dandelion help to relive spleen swelling and congestion.
-Bonus: dandelion is tonic for the liver and kidneys as well.
+Try adding dandelion (Taraxacum officinale) to your daily diet—you can use the leaves or the roots, fresh or dried, capsule or tincture.
+This herb is relatively safe (although use with caution if you suffer from gallstones—consult your physician first) and can help replace nutrients (like potassium) that may be lost during eating disorders.
+The cooling and drying tendencies of dandelion can also help to relieve spleen swelling and congestion.
+Bonus: Dandelion is great for the liver and kidneys as well.

-Milk Thistle for the Liver
+3. Milk thistle for the liver.

-Milk thistle (Silybum marianum) is a wonderful herb for healing the liver, especially after chemical abuse.
-The beauty of this herb is that it helps heal the liver without hampering the liver’s ability to detoxify drugs and environmental toxins from the body.
-In other words, milk thistle helps heal the liver while also protecting you from daily exposure to toxins.
 Try taking milk thistle as an alcohol or glycerite extract.
-Note: this herb may cause mild diarrhea as it stimulates the flow of bile, especially if you eat a high fat diet.
-This is no cause for alarm, however; simply back off from the herb a bit until bowels normalize and then increase the dose slowly over time.
+Note: This herb may cause mild diarrhea as it stimulates the flow of bile, especially if you eat a high fat diet.
+This is no cause for alarm, however; simply back off from the herb a bit until bowels normalize and then you can increase the dose slowly over time.

-Burdock Root for the Kidneys
+4. Burdock root for the kidneys.

-Burdock root (Arctium lappa) is a blood purifier, antioxidant, anti-inflammatory, and tonic for the liver and kidneys.
-It’s a mild bitter and, as such, stimulates digestion and gastric juices.
-As a diuretic, burdock root stimulates the body’s release of waste water which helps flush the kidneys.
 Finally, the root is also a nutritive, loaded with minerals which are often flushed from the body when the kidneys aren’t working as well as they should.
-If you can find burdock root in the produce section of your local natural food store or Asian market, then feel free to add it liberally to stir-fries and soups.
-Otherwise, take in capsule or extract form.
+If you can find burdock root in the produce section of your local natural food store, feel free to add it liberally to stir-fries and soups.
+Otherwise, you can take it in capsule or extract form.

-Obviously, the body and mind need to heal in order to fully recover from addiction.
-If you find yourself suffering from tension and mental turmoil as the body heals, try adding chamomile, holy basil, lemon balm, and valerian to your daily herbal protocol.
+It’s important for the body and mind to heal in order to fully recover from addiction.
+If you find yourself suffering from tension and stress as your body heals, you can try adding chamomile, holy basil, lemon balm, and valerian to your daily herbal protocol.